mimblewimble/grin/doc/intro.md

 Now the transaction no longer sums to zero and we have an _excess value_ on _G_ (85), which is the result of the summation of all blinding factors.
-But because `85*G` is a valid public key on the elliptic curve _G_, with private key 85, for any x and y, only if `y = 0` is `x*G + y*H` a valid public key on the elliptic curve using generator point _G_.
+But because `85*G` is a valid public key on the elliptic curve _C_, with private key 85, for any x and y, only if `y = 0` is `x*G + y*H` a valid public key on the elliptic curve using generator point _G_.